merovex-archival/merovex.github.io/aria/ih/index.markdown

 * Aria Narrative Environments are meant to be dynamic changing environments IH is a great tool for developing a rich Narrative Environment
 * Can intersperse Aria time with Narrative time to age environment with characters – dead character son’s matures to carry on father’s fight etc.
-* Persona’s can influence Society Trials via Leverage pools (sway the unfolding of history)
+* Persona’s can influence Society Trials via Leverage pools (sway the unfolding of history/)
 * Players can also play whole societies or organizations through IH
 * IH are an abstract element of the Aria game, and their purpose is to foster interaction and storytelling on a grand scale.
 * The results gained from IH must be translated through the lens of the narrative environment/society to which they apply.